Northside Hospital Flow Cytometry and Molecular Diagnostics Laboratories

 • Minimal residual disease flow cytometry testing is now available:

-• Minimal Residual Disease in Multiple Myeloma – test is developed based on European Myeloma Network (EMN 2013) and Consensus Guidelines of International Clinical Cytometry Society (ICCS 2016).
+• Minimal Residual Disease in Multiple Myeloma—the test is developed based on the European Myeloma Network (EMN 2013) and Consensus Guidelines of the International Clinical Cytometry Society (ICCS 2016).
 The lab-developed assay is validated for 10 antigens, detection of the clonal plasma cells with LLOQ of 0.01%

-• Minimal Residual Disease in B-cell Acute Lymphoblastic Leukemia – powerful predictor of outcome in acute leukemia is used in therapeutic stratification for acute lymphoblastic leukemia protocols.
+• Minimal Residual Disease in B-cell Acute Lymphoblastic Leukemia—a powerful predictor of outcome in acute leukemia—is used in therapeutic stratification for acute lymphoblastic leukemia protocols.
 The test is developed, and the analysis is performed based on recommendations and the Method Summary of Children’s Oncology Group COG protocols, based on 13 antigens analysis with the levels of detection of B-lymphoblasts 0.02% (LLOQ) and 0.002% (LOD)

 Available molecular diagnostics services